HRV: the discreet thermometer of your nervous system

 After a heart attack, reduced HRV predicts mortality independently of ejection fraction.
 In diabetic patients, low HRV predicts autonomic neuropathy before it becomes clinically evident.
 In healthy young adults, higher HRV predicts lower incidence of cardiovascular events over decades.

 This does not mean mass HRV screening saves lives — there is no randomized clinical trial demonstrating that causal chain.
-But it does mean the number, interpreted in trend and in context, gives real information about the autonomic state of whoever is wearing the ring or the watch.
+But it does mean, in my reading, that the number — interpreted in trend and in context — gives real information about the autonomic state of whoever is wearing the ring or the watch.

 What raises HRV, what lowers it